JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/Albion_Transport_Guide.md

   - Why not Fort Sterling Cape?
 For heavy mounts like a bear, one cleansed CC isn't worth it.
 Bracillien Cape grants purge immunity.
 - Potion: Always use Gigantify Potion.
 Without it, you won't be able to move after being dismounted.
 However, its effect lasts only 6 seconds, so if you're not close enough to the gate, you probably won't survive.

+#### Transporting Naked or Undercover
+If the items you carry aren't too heavy, you can transport them naked on a horse.
+Most gankers won't even attack you.
+However, I don't recommend this because of how easy it is to get dismounted and killed.
+Every solo bearpaws ganker can one-shot you with just one E. If any group of gankers decides to kill you, you are 100% dead.

+A slightly better solution is to wear some kind of disguise.
+It can be something like a cheap solo player build, but remember not to use boots with carry weight bonuses.
+These boots will likely signal to gankers that you are transporting valuable items.

 ### ⚙️ Faction Warfare